Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Experiments on Auto-Eval Metrics

+We first evaluate how well metrics measure T2I alignment at an instance level.
+We compute the Pearson and Spearman Ranked correlation between the auto-eval scores and human scores on all the instances in a prompt set.
+The evaluations are done on the Gecko benchmark and TIFA160.

-{\bf{Ablation on proposed Gecko metric.}} We ablate the impact of the three key improvements we propose, namely, QA generation with coverage, linear normalisation of predicted probabilities, and NLI filtering on QA.
-Starting from our baseline TIFA, we include the improvements one at a time to see the benefits brought.
-The results in \cref{tab:gecko_ablation} uniformly demonstrate a positive impact from each improvement.
-Notably, NLI filtering brings the largest boost among the three, underscoring the limitation of LLMs in reliably generating high-quality and accurate QA pairs.
+{\bf{Component validation on proposed Gecko metric.}} We validate the utility of the three key improvements we proposed: coverage, linear normalisation, and NLI filtering.
+Starting from our baseline TIFA, we include the improvements one at a time.
+The results in \Table{tab:gecko_ablation} uniformly demonstrate a positive impact.
+NLI filtering brings the largest boost among the three, underscoring the limitation of the PaLM-2 LLM in reliably generating high-quality and accurate QA pairs.